niall-byrne/ansible-workbench/README.md

 - This is the most robust TOML formatter I'm aware of right now.
 - However, it requires installing the binary on your local system.

+This project makes use of the [CICD-Tools]() project, and leverages its utility container to provide this and other binaries.
+This simplifies and makes the experience mostly transparent to the end user.

 If you'd like to install it and give it a try:
 - You can download the latest binary [here](https://github.com/pelletier/go-toml/releases).
 - Alternatively, your OS's package manager may support this tool.